Newb-Naqash/my-starter-project/README.md

 # my-starter-project
-My first aurdino uno project where i connect LED, and button.
+My first simple aurdino uno project on Wokwi where i connect LED, and push-button.

+## 🤖 Features
+- Let LED blink when button is turned ON and OFF.

+## 🔧 Tech Stack
+- Arduino UNO
+- 220Ω Resistor
+- LED
+- Push-button 6mm